dteodore/dteodore.github.io/_pages/publications.md

 ## Conference Papers
-- Not All Models Are Created Equal: Differences in which Surprisal Predicts Reading Time by Speaker First Language.
-Clark S., **Teodorescu, D.**, Lin, C., Oralova, G., Perfetti, C., Fyshe, A., Demmans Epp, C. (to appear) In *Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the ACL (NAACL 2025 Main)*, Albuquerque, New Mexico.

 - [Emotion Granularity from Text: An Aggregate-Level Indicator of Mental Health](https://arxiv.org/pdf/2403.02281).
 Vishnubhotla, K., **Teodorescu, D.**, Feldman, M., Lindquist, K., Mohammad, S. In *Proceedings of the Empirical Methods on Natural Language Processing (EMNLP 2024 Main)*, Miami, Florida.